-Each sample slot has a separate
+Each individual sample slot has a

-volume slider and gain control.
+separate volume slider and gain control.

 Volume Sliders - Use the volume slider to mix and make temporary adjustments to the volume of the sample you are playing.
-You can use these sliders like you use the line faders or up faders on your DJ mixer, fading from full volume right through to completely silent.
+These sliders act like your mixer's, fading from full volume right through to completely silent.